 Who is this course for?

 People who want a practical, experiential introduction to Restorative Circles as a community dialogue process, including learning ‘hosting’ skills.
+The calls will be interactive, and we won’t be recording them, to create a safe space for you to share specific situations.

 We love making this work available for people of different financial resources, so we’re offering a sliding scale of: £100 – £250.